flenniken/statictea/docs/functions.md

 # functions.nim

-This module contains the StaticTea functions and supporting types.
-The StaticTea language functions start with "fun", for example, the "fun_cmp_ffi" function implements on of the StaticTea "cmp" functions.
+StaticTea functions and supporting types.
+The StaticTea language functions start with "<a class="reference external" href="#fun">fun</a>", for example, the "fun_cmp_ffi" function implements the "cmp" function for floats.

 * [functions.nim](../src/functions.nim) &mdash; Nim source code.
 # Index